google/filament/BUILDING.md

 To build Filament for Android you must also install the following:

-- Android Studio Arctic Fox or more recent
+- Android Studio Flamingo or more recent
 - Android SDK
 - Android NDK 25.1 or higher
+- Java 17

 ### Environment variables